A Comprehensive Guide to Spousal Maintenance in Arizona

 2) How much the spouse should receive and for what duration.
 If the court determines the spouse is entitled to an award, it then considers the relevant circumstances of both parties to determine whether to actually grant an award and, if so, the amount and duration.
 Although a spouse may be entitled to maintenance under step 1 of the inquiry, a court may nevertheless decide that an award of $0 is appropriate after consideration of the factors relevant to the second inquiry.

-2018 Changes to Spousal Maintenance Law: Recently, the Arizona legislature revised the entitlement factors of spousal maintenance, altering Factor #3 and adding Factor #5.
-The new spousal maintenance revisions took effect in August 2018, and are discussed in more detail below.
+* 2018 Changes to Law: Recently, the legislature revised the entitlement factors, altering Factor #3 and adding Factor #5.
+The revisions took effect in August 2018 and are discussed in more detail below.

-What distinguishes mediation from litigation, with respect to spousal maintenance, is that in litigation, divorce attorneys will argue on behalf of clients and a Judge will determine whether an individual qualifies for spousal maintenance, while those in mediation mutually agree to any spousal maintenance award.
-Here, mediation provides a platform for spouses to develop their own agreements, as opposed to having a judge make the determination for them.
+In litigation, a judge determines whether an individual qualifies, while in mediation, spouses reach a mutual agreement.
+Mediation provides a platform for spouses to develop their own agreements, as opposed to having a judge make the determination for them.

-Under Arizona Law, ARS 25-319, “the court may grant a maintenance order for either spouse for any of the following reasons if it finds that the spouse seeking maintenance:”
+ARS 25-319, states “the court may grant a maintenance order for either spouse for any of the following reasons if it finds that the spouse seeking maintenance:

 “The spouse seeking maintenance lacks sufficient property to provide for his/her reasonable needs.”

-Family law does not explicitly define what constitutes “sufficient property,” but the courts have provided some guidance.
-“Sufficient property” means property that, on its own, can provide for a spouse’s reasonable needs during his or her lifetime.
-Property allocated to one spouse, as part of the divorce decree, is considered when determining whether a spouse can provide for their needs with said property.
-In many cases, the property would actively produce income, either in its current form or by being converted into a suitable form..
+The law does not explicitly define what constitutes “sufficient property,” but the courts have provided some guidance.
+It means property that, on its own, can provide for a spouse’s reasonable needs during their lifetime.
+Property allocated as part of the divorce decree is considered as to whether a spouse can provide for their needs with said property.
+In many cases, the property could actively produce income, either in its current form or by being converted into a suitable form.

-In determining whether a person has sufficient property, the trial court may not consider the person’s earning potential in conjunction with his or her property.
-The trial court must evaluate the property element separately and determine whether the person’s property is “capable of independently providing for a spouse’s reasonable needs during his or her lifetime.”
+In determining whether a person has sufficient property, the court must evaluate the property element separately and determine whether the person’s property is “capable of independently providing for a spouse’s reasonable needs during his or her lifetime.”

-For example, in one case, the court contemplated that the Wife might need to convert non-income-producing property into income-producing property or sell it to provide for herself.
-The court modified its maintenance award by limiting it to two years in order to give Wife adequate time to convert her property into a form that would provide for her reasonable needs going forward.
+In an example case, the court contemplated that the wife might need to convert the non-income-producing property into the income-producing property or sell it to provide for herself.
+The court modified her maintenance award by limiting it to two years in order to give her adequate time to convert her property into a form that would provide for her reasonable needs going forward.

-Determining whether a spouse is able to be self-sufficient through employment requires the judge to consider additional factors, including the current labor market and the spouse’s existing skills and experience.
-Arizona courts give special consideration to older spouses who worked inside the home as homemakers, or were stay-at-home parents during long marriages, generally because the courts find that age and years out of the job market make it very difficult to find work that supports a lifestyle comparable to that enjoyed during marriage.
+Determining whether a spouse is able to be self-sufficient through employment requires the Judge to consider additional factors, including the current labor market and the spouse’s existing skills and experience.
+The courts give special consideration to older spouses who worked inside the home as homemakers, or stay-at-home-moms during long marriages, generally, because the courts find that age and years out of the job market make it very difficult to find work that supports a lifestyle comparable to that enjoyed during the marriage.

 Additionally, a spouse who is the custodian of a very young child or a disabled child may not be required to seek immediate employment outside the home due to the needs of the child.

 In mediation, each spouse completes a Monthly Budget Worksheet, instead of the Affidavit.
-Spouses complete this individually, and then the mediator guides spouses through making adjustments in a low-conflict, cooperative way that avoids fighting and focuses on problem solving, so that the outcome of agreements allows both spouses to be financially stable.
+Spouses do this individually, but then the mediator guides spouses through making adjustments in a low conflict, cooperative way that avoids fighting and focuses on problem-solving so that the outcome of agreements allows both spouses to be financially stable.
 Both spouses will eventually reach terms that each believe are fair.
 More discussion on this process exists below in the section titled, “The Mediation Approach.”

 Under the updated law, the legislature has included a more inclusive statement to better define the intent of the above statement.
-Specifically, they have indicated ways in which a spouse can contribute to their spouse’s abilities to pay spousal maintenance.
+Specifically indicating ways in which a spouse can contribute to their spouse’s abilities to pay spousal maintenance.

-judges view the duration of marriage in a very subjective way.
-A duration that one judge may consider “long” may not be regarded as “long” enough by another judge.
-In regard to the duration of the marriage, generally, a marriage of less than 10 years is considered short-term, a marriage of 10 to 20 years is considered of medium duration, and anything over 20 years is considered a long-term marriage.
+Judges view the duration of marriage in a very subjective way.
+A duration that one Judge may consider “long” may not be regarded as “long” enough by another Judge.
+In regard to the duration of the marriage, generally, a marriage of fewer than 10 years is considered short-term, a marriage of 10 to 20 years is considered medium duration, and anything over 20 years is considered a long-term marriage.
 Usually, spousal maintenance is not awarded for marriages of very short duration (for example, less than five years), but again, there is no set rule.
-Depending on the specific circumstances, even short-term marriages can qualify for an award of spousal maintenance.
+Depending on the specific circumstances, even short term-marriages can qualify for an award of spousal maintenance.